Fanis987/GameDevEssentials-QuestSystem/README.md

 // This is a demo class which contains one hardcoded quest public class QuestLibrary
 {
-    // Megthod to create a demo quest
+    // Method to create a demo quest
     // Uses the enums defined above
     public static Quest CreateDemoQuestWithEnums(){